 Can I submit two fiction applications or two poetry applications in the same year?

 I live abroad; how do I pay the application fee?

 You may submit payment by credit or debit card.
 If you do not have a credit or debit card please email stegnerfellowship [at] stanford.edu (stegnerfellowship[at]stanford[dot]edu).

 Did you receive my application?

 When you apply online you will receive electronic confirmation that your application was submitted.
-Contact us right away if you do not receive an emailed confirmation within a day or so.
-For mailed applications, due to the volume we receive there is no way we can check; please do not ask us this.
-If you need reassurance, use a delivery confirmation service or include a self-addressed, stamped postcard with your application.
+Contact us right away if you do not receive an emailed confirmation within a day or so (check your spam or junk folder before contacting us).

 Can you add some information to my application after I have submitted it?

-No, we cannot alter or add information to your application form, manuscript, or statement of plans once we have received it (the only exception is if your or your recommender’s contact information changes).
+No, we cannot alter or add information to your application form, manuscript, or statement of plans after submission (the only exception is if your or your recommender’s contact information changes).
 Please make sure your application is ready and complete before you submit it.
 Please do not contact us to let us know one of your manuscripts has been published or received an award; this information will not have any bearing on our decision.

 How many applicants are there for the fellowship?